 Proper body rest also aids the recovery process.
 It is recommended to use a couple of pillows to elevate the head and a protective headband when sleeping for several weeks post-surgery.

-Normal activities, such as going to work and light physical activity, can be resumed within a week of otoplasty Cincinnati.
+Normal activities, such as going to work and light physical activity, can be resumed within a week of otoplasty in Cincinnati.
 However, strenuous activities, like contact sports, should be avoided for at least two weeks post-op.

 Avoiding Direct Sunlight